How do you get certified to teach in Connecticut?

 - The Connecticut Teachers Mortgage Assistance Program offers lower interest rate loans to help teachers in subject shortage areas become homeowners.

 - If you’re willing to commit to teaching for several years in high-need areas, you may be eligible to have some of your school loans cancelled.
 (1)

 You can get the most up-to-date list on the CSDE's website.
 These subjects are currently on the list:

 - Math and science (middle and high school)

 - Teaching English to Speakers of Other Languages (TESOL, all grades)

 Once you know your grade and subject preferences, you can select a certification endorsement area.

 In some cases, you may have multiple certification endorsement options to choose from.
-For example, if you want to teach fourth, fifth or sixth grade, you could get (a) an Elementary endorsement for grades 1-6 and/or (b) an endorsement for grades 4-8 in a particular subject area.
+For example, if you want to teach fourth, fifth or sixth grade, you could receive elementary endorsement for grades 1-6 or an endorsement for grades 4-8 in a particular subject area.

-Pro Tip: You can add cross-endorsements in different grade levels and subject areas throughout your teaching career.
-You don’t have to get all your endorsements at once. ?
+You can add cross-endorsements in different grade levels and subject areas throughout your teaching career.
+You don’t have to achieve all your endorsements at once.